 For flaky, pan-seared fish tacos, I love fresh cod or halibut.
 Any white fish like mahi or snapper will also work.
 You could also use tilapia or even shrimp using the same simple spices that we call for in the recipe card below.

-Fish Tacos with Cilantro-Radish Salsa
+Flaky Fish Tacos made with a quick Cilantro-Radish slaw

 Ingredients